syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ## Programmatic selection

-When the `SfListView.SelectionMode` is other than `None`, the item or items in the `SfListView` can be selected from the code by setting the `SfListView.SelectedItem`, or adding items to the `SfListView.SelectedItems` property based on the `SelectionMode`.
+When the [SfListView.SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionMode) is other than `None`, the item or items in the `SfListView` can be selected from the code by setting the [SfListView.SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItem), or adding items to the [SfListView.SelectedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItems) property based on the `SelectionMode`.

 When the selection mode is `Single`, programmatically select an item by setting the underlying object to the `SfListView.SelectedItem` property.